-The ideal test is a short warm up followed by a gradual increase in intensity until you reach your maximum heart rate.
+The definitive test is a short warm-up followed by a gradual increase in intensity until you reach your maximum heart rate.
 Sounds simple, but damn hard!

 I have discovered that using a power meter might be one of the best ways to make the increments in intensity just as smooth as needed.
-Making small increments of 10 Watts every 30 seconds is a successful approach to attain your maximum oxygen consumption.
+For example, making small increments of 10 Watts every 30 seconds is a successful approach to attain your maximum oxygen consumption.
 You might have noticed that I recommend the same strategy for Watt Max Testing.

 Typical mistakes when testing Maximum Heart Rate

-If you start out too fast there is a great risk that you get exhausted before your oxygen uptake is ready to perform at 100%.
-The reason for this is that your body uses anaerobic metabolites to produce the required energy.
+If you start too fast, there is a great risk that you get exhausted before your oxygen uptake is ready to perform at 100%.
+This is because your body uses anaerobic metabolites to produce the required energy.

-If you start out too slow it is very unlikely that you will have the power when you need it.
-Again you can conclude that pacing strategy is very important for the final result.
+If you start too slow, it is doubtful that you will have the power when you need it.
+So again, you can conclude that pacing strategy is essential for the final result.

-If you are not motivated when you perform a maximum heart rate test (or any other physical test) it is obvious that your performance will go down.
-Try to motivate yourself before the test and have a training partner or personal cycling coach to support you through the whole event.
+If you are not motivated when you perform a maximum heart rate test (or any other physical test), it is evident that your performance will go down.
+Therefore, try to motivate yourself before the test and have a training partner or personal cycling coach to support you through the whole event.

 If you want to know more about interval training for cyclists, why not get instant access to my e-book: Time Effective Cycling Training